How to Visit Rome & Rome Itinerary

 Now, you can line up to enter St. Peter’s Basilica, the largest church in the world.

-St. Peter’s Basilica entrance is free, but the dome is 8 or 10€.
+Entrance to St. Peter’s Basilica is free, but the dome costs 8 or 10€.

 St. Peter’s Basilica

-At the exist of the dome, you will be in the Basilica.
+At the exit of the dome, you will be in the Basilica.
 This one is the largest on earth and is quite beautiful.

 Swiss Guard